tnnandi/agentic_lab_academy/README.md

 3. **Set environment-specific knobs**
    - Provide `--conda_env` when the generated code requires a bespoke Python environment.
    - Pass `--files_dir`, `--pdfs_dir`, or `--links` so the browsing/research agents have context.
-   - Use `--quick_search` to run only the browsing agent’s DuckDuckGo pass.

 ## Local vs. HPC Execution